 As many places begin to reopen and we ease into our new normal, it can be more difficult for us to remember those who are still struggling – let alone admit if we’re struggling too.
-But, Feeding America estimates that 42 million people may face hunger in 2021, including 13 million children.
+But, More than 38 million people face hunger, including 12 million children.
 This summer, even as many activities resume and many aspects of life return to normal, there are some easy ways for us to continue to help our neighbors, so they know it’s ok to still be struggling and there is help available:

 1. Spread the word about summer meal programs

 One of the biggest reasons our neighbors might not seek out help is because they don’t know help exists.
 This is especially true during the summer when free summer meal programs take place throughout the community but are hard to find.
 So, let’s change that!

 Take to social media, your neighborhood group, or your family text and share the three places to find information about local summer meal programs.
 Often these programs don’t require any paperwork or proof of income:

 - Text ‘FOOD’ to 304-304.
 Thanks to our friends at No Kid Hungry, you can find summer meal sites near you by simply texting and providing your address.
 The service will text back a list of nearby summer meal sites, including their address and contact information.